FA Cup draw: Middlesbrough and Huddersfield Town learn fifth-round opponents

 Crystal Palace, managed by Patrick Vieira – who won the FA Cup five times with Arsenal as a player – will host Stoke.

-The fifth round draw in full: Luton Townv Chelsea, Crystal Palace v Stoke City, Peterborough United v Manchester City, Liverpool or Cardiff City v Norwich City, Southampton v West Ham United, Middlesbrough v Tottenham Hotspur, Nottingham Forest or Leicester City v Huddersfield Town, Everton v AFC Bournemouth or Boreham Wood.
+The fifth round draw in full: Luton Townv Chelsea, Crystal Palace v Stoke City, Peterborough United v Manchester City, Liverpool v Norwich City, Southampton v West Ham United, Middlesbrough v Tottenham Hotspur, Nottingham Forest v Huddersfield Town, Everton v Boreham Wood.